NoviceModelerShubham/NoviceModelerShubham/README.md

 📚 B.Tech. in Agricultural Engineering from Maharashtra Institute Of Technology Aurangabad (MIT, Aurangabad)

-🌍 Passionate about Climate and Weather Modeling and Forecasting

 🛰️ Utilizing Satellite, observed, and model Data to Understand Global Weather Patterns

 🌩️ Collaborating on Open-Source Projects for Weather Research